~ 6 MIN READ

 As part of creating a desirable community, many local governments incorporate a public safety objective—such as providing safe neighborhoods and public gathering spaces—into their overall strategic plan.
 In that interest, they may create metrics associated with improving citizen satisfaction and street lighting coverage, as well as projects to increase community involvement through new safety programs.
 Again, all this is tracked and monitored at the highest level of the organization.

 The police department plays a key role in public safety initiatives, and should be well aware of the government’s high-level objective to create safe neighborhoods.
-To support that objective, the department’s business strategy could include goals to increase community safety and reduce crime.
+To support that objective, the department’s business plan could include goals to increase community safety and reduce crime.
 To reach those goals, it might, among other things:

 - Develop an initiative to create (or expand) a Neighborhood Officer Program.